MicrosoftDocs/PowerShell-Docs/reference/v3/Utility/Invoke-RestMethod.md

 {"preview":true,"offset":3,"result":{"sourcetype":"contoso4","count":"15277"}}
 ```

-In the following example, a user runs Invoke-RestMethod to perform a POST request on an intranet website in the user’s organization.
+In the following example, a user runs Invoke-RestMethod to perform a POST request on an intranet website in the user's organization.

 ## PARAMETERS